 Alan Parsons Project - The Turn of a Friendly Card

 In November of 1980, the Alan Parsons Project released its fifth studio album The Turn of a Friendly Card.
-The progressive rock album, which told the story of a middle-aged man who gambles it all and loses, reached number 13 on the US Billboard Hot 200 charts, number 38 in the UK and number 16 in Canada.
+The progressive rock album, which told the story of a middle-aged man who gambles it all and loses, reached number 38 in the UK, number 22 in Sweden, number 16 in Canada, number 13 on the US Billboard Album chart, number 11 in Norway, and number 2 in Austria and Germany.
 It also generated two Top-20 hit singles.

 I have to first remark on the album cover itself.
 I like the whole stained-glass window take on the King of Diamonds with the album name in the arch at the top.
 The way the light shines down through it and cuts the blackness of the edges is a very nice effect.
 This is one of those album covers that would look awesome framed.